AyitiTouriste/AyitiTouriste/README.md

-# Project - *AyitiTouris*
+# Project - *AyitiTouriste*

-**AyitiTouris** is a Tourist search app providing informations about Hotels, Restaurant, museum and other interesting places in Haïti.
+**AyitiTouriste** is a Tourist search app providing informations about Hotels, Restaurant, museum and other interesting places in Haïti.

 ## User Stories